electron/releases/readme.md

 # electron-releases

-Complete and regularly updated info about every release of Electron
+> Complete and up-to-date info about every release of Electron.

 This package:

-- is updated daily
-- includes all data from GitHub Releases
+- includes all [GitHub Releases](https://developer.github.com/v3/repos/releases/#get-a-single-release) data about Electron.
+- does not include draft releases.
-- includes prereleases that are not published to npm
+- includes prereleases which are not published to npm.
-- does NOT include draft releases
-- includes version data and dist-tags from the npm registry
+- tracks which versions are published to npm.
+- tracks [npm dist-tags](https://docs.npmjs.com/cli/dist-tag) like `latest` and `beta`.
-- includes V8, Chromium, and Node.js versions
+- includes V8, Chromium, and Node.js version data.
-- includes [GitHub-flavored HTML](https://ghub.io/hubdown) for of each changelog.
+- includes [GitHub-flavored HTML](https://ghub.io/hubdown) for each release's changelog.
+- ignores npm versions from the days before [Electron was `electron`](https://electronjs.org/blog/npm-install-electron).
+- is updated daily.

 ## Installation